-Summit County Public Health would like to remind Summit County children, pregnant persons, older adults and individuals who suffer from diabetes, heart disease or respiratory disease to take precautions as the smoke from the Canadian wildfires impacts Summit County.
+Summit County Public Health would like to remind Summit County children, older adults and individuals who suffer from diabetes, heart disease or respiratory disease to take precautions over the next few days as the smoke from the Canadian wildfires impacts Ohio.

-AKRON, OHIO, the Akron Regional Air Quality Management District (ARAQMD), a service of Summit County Public Health (SCPH), would like to take the opportunity to remind Summit County residents to take precautions and avoid being outside as much as possible and try to limit outdoor physical activity over the next twenty-four hours as the smoke from the Canadian wildfires enters Ohio again for the second time in three weeks and is causing very poor air quality across the state.
+AKRON, OHIO, Summit County Public Health (SCPH) would like to take the opportunity to remind Summit County residents to take precautions and avoid being outside as much as possible over the next few days as the smoke from the Canadian wildfires enters Ohio.
 Wildfire smoke contains hazardous pollutants that include toxic gases and particulate matter, solid particles and liquid droplets that are produced when these fires burn through trees, buildings and other materials.
 While some particulate matter can be easily seen in the form of soot, smoke also carries smaller particles that can infiltrate the human body and affect health.